What is a Defined Benefit Pension Scheme

 A Qualifying Recognised Overseas Pension Scheme (QROPS) is an HMRC-approved pension scheme that allows British expatriates or foreign citizens who have worked in the UK for an extended amount of time to transfer their UK pensions overseas.
 The pension system must comply with UK tax legislation and reflect the standards of regulated pension systems in the UK.

-Before proceeding with a defined benefit pension transfer, it is crucial to understand the processes required and get professional financial advice.
+Before proceeding with a defined benefit pension transfer, it is crucial to understand the processes required and get experienced financial advice.
 Click here to read our full discussion regarding QROPS and whether it is a viable option for you to transfer your DB pension into a QROPS, especially if you are staying in the United States.

 QROPS in USA

-If you are not resident in one of the 30 European Economic Area countries, you could transfer your pension money to QROPS without having to pay the Overseas Transfer Charge of 25%.
+If you are resident in one of the 30 European Economic Area countries, you could transfer your pension money to QROPS without having to pay the Overseas Transfer Charge of 25%.